 Since its inception in 1975, PDVSA has been operating as a state-owned commercial entity vested with commercial and financial autonomy.
-PDVSA is regulated by the Ministry of Popular Power for Energy and Petroleum, or MENPET, and it is required by law to sell all foreign currency revenues to Banco Central, with the exception of an amount that it is permitted to maintain in a foreign currency in order to meet its foreign currency-denominated investments and expenses.
+PDVSA is regulated by MEP and it is required by law to sell all foreign currency revenues to Banco Central, with the exception of an amount that it is permitted to maintain in a foreign currency in order to meet its foreign currency-denominated investments and expenses.
 The balance of such proceeds, net of all applicable corporate income tax, dividends and royalties, must be transferred to FONDEN to be used for social, educational, health care, liability management and special and strategic purposes.
 For more information on FONDEN, refer to "Introduction-Recent Economic Developments-The Current Economic Situation".

 PDVSA, the most important contributor to Venezuela's GDP, exports and fiscal revenues, is responsible for coordinating most aspects of the petroleum industry, including administration, planning, operations, domestic and foreign marketing and capital investment.
-From 1978 through January 2006, PDVSA was responsible for the petrochemical sector, but this is now the responsibility of MENPET.
+Since 1978, PDVSA has been responsible for the petrochemical sector, although this responsibility is currently being transferred to MEP.
 Since 1985, PDVSA has also been responsible for the development of coal resources located in western Venezuela, although in 2004, substantial responsibilities in this regard were transferred to Carbozulia, a fund for both regional development and for the development of Venezuela's bitumen resources.
-Through its subsidiaries, PDVSA supervises, controls and develops the petroleum, gas, and coal industries in Venezuela.
+Through its subsidiaries, PDVSA supervises, controls and develops the petroleum, petrochemical, gas, coal and Orimulsion® industries in Venezuela.

-MENPET oversees all activities with respect to hydrocarbons and determines overall policies concerning rates of production, new investments and resource conservation.
-In addition, MENPET is the chairman of PDVSA's General Shareholders' Assembly, which sets PDVSA's general policy.
-Currently, the minister of MENPET is also serving as president of PDVSA.
+MEP oversees all activities with respect to hydrocarbons and determines overall policies concerning rates of production, new investments and resource conservation.
+In addition, MEP is the chairman of PDVSA's General Shareholders' Assembly, which sets PDVSA's general policy.
+Currently, the minister of MEP is also serving as president of PDVSA.